Updated January 3, 2021

-(Adapted from “Dogs have Owners, Cats have Staff” Seminar by Dr. Patricia Mc Connell PhD)
+(Adapted from “Dogs have Owners, Cats Have Staff” seminar by Dr. Patricia Mc Connell, PhD)

 Allow cats to play with each other’s paws under the door.
 If play becomes too rough or injury occurs, place a towel or blanket loosely over opening.

-New cat should have same litter box, litter, food and food/water bowls that he/she had previously if at all possible.
+The new cat should have same litter box, litter, food and food/water bowls that he/she had previously if at all possible.

 During the second week, give a blanket, toys or scratching post used by the new cat to the resident cat(s).
 Take a blanket or other items used by the resident cats and place it in the room with the new cat.
 This exposes each cat to the other’s scents.

 Use a squirt gun to shoot water at the new cat if he/she urinates/sprays or claws on the wrong items or in the wrong areas.

 Sentry Cat Calming Spray may be used on scratching posts and toys to encourage the new cat to use these items.

 Gradually increase the time allowed for the new cat to “explore” your home alone.
 Begin with 5-10 minutes 2-4 times a day.
 Gradually increase time to 1 hour 2-3 times daily.

 After one to two weeks, allow the new cat to roam the house alone, with other cats restricted or removed for short periods of time.
 This allows the new cat to become used to the scent of the home and the resident cats, as well as mark the house by rubbing and pawing.